Note: The term ‘Etsy’ and other Etsy graphics are trademarks of Etsy, Inc. This article is not endorsed by Etsy.

 Let’s start your journey of making profit as an artist.

 A good way to start selling art online is by print-on-demand.
-Print-on-demand is a drop shipping model where products with your design are only made as orders come in.
+Print-on-demand is a dropshipping business model where products with your design are only made as orders come in.
+Learn more about dropshipping here.
 That way you save both time and money you can spend on creating more art and developing new skills.

 To get started, you need to find your playing field—your niche.
 A niche is a specialized market that targets a specific audience and customizes its products to meet this audience’s needs.

 If you had to pick a category, think about where you would place your art.
 Are you a nature photographer?
 Or maybe your biggest strength is vibrant paintings?
 Don’t be afraid to mix things up and target more styles than one, that’s the amazing part about art—it’s fluid and encourages experimentation.
 You can be brave, combine styles, and create a niche of your own!